 The Kalshi mobile app is clean.
 Almost too clean, if you're coming from traditional trading platforms where information density is a feature, not a bug.
-When I first downloaded it after getting pushed off Polymarket by the US geofence, I remember thinking it looked more like a fintech savings app than a trading interface.
+The layout feels more like a fintech app than a dense futures screen.

 That said, there's something to be said for simplicity when you're trading on a phone screen.
 The main features: